rosesilver/ArkLib/README.md

 # A Library for Formally Verified Cryptographic Proof Systems

-We provide a generic framework for formally verifying cryptographic proof systems that are compiled from interactive (oracle) proofs via the Fiat-Shamir transform and (polynomial) commitment schemes.
+This library aims to provide a modular and composable framework for formally verifying cryptographic proof systems (e.g. SNARKs) based on Interactive (Oracle) Proofs.
+This is done as part of the Verified zkEVM project.

-In the first stage of the project, we formalize interactive (oracle) proofs, and prove information-theoretic completeness and soundness for the class of multilinear-based proof systems.
+In the first stage of this library (until middle of 2025), we plan to formalize interactive (oracle) reductions (a modular way of stating IOPs), and prove information-theoretic completeness and soundness for a select list of protocols.

 In particular, we aim to formalize the [sum-check protocol](https://dl.acm.org/doi/10.1145/146585.146605) and [Spartan](https://eprint.iacr.org/2019/550), both as polynomial IOPs.
 We also plan to formalize the tensor-based polynomial commitment scheme (PCS), underlying [Ligero](https://eprint.iacr.org/2022/1608), [Brakedown](https://eprint.iacr.org/2021/1043), and [Binius](https://eprint.iacr.org/2023/1784), and prove that Spartan when composed with such a PCS forms a complete & sound interactive proof system.